 To get the most out of each product line, you need full visibility of your stock and sell-through rates.
-Armed with this information, you can take appropriate action to drive sales at the right moments and order in more stock to ensure supply if needed.
+Armed with this information, you can take appropriate action to drive sales at the right moments and order more stock to ensure supply, if needed.
 In the early and mature stages of a product’s lifecycle, you can remind customers and encourage them to buy through online advertising and newsletters, for example.
-You can introduce flash sales if the product isn’t selling as well as expected.
+You can also introduce flash sales if the product isn’t selling as well as expected.
 And when sales begin to decline, you may decide to reduce the price to clear remaining stock.

 3. Stock availability and size fragmentation

 There’s nothing more disappointing for a customer than reaching your store only to find out that the item of clothing they wanted has sold out in their size.
 But there’s a way you can save this situation.
 If you can track down the item they want from a different store, or your warehouse, and send it to them, chances are they’ll be a very happy customer.

 Today, retailers not only need to keep an eye on stock availability across their physical stores, but also online.
 At the beginning of the season, you will likely stock every size – S, M, L, XL – in ratios according to your target market and known customer base.
 But as the season progresses, your size distribution will become more fragmented.
 To prevent this, some retailers choose to remove entire product lines and send leftover stock to replenish lines in other stores.

 Whichever way you decide to tackle the issue, you need tools that can clearly highlight regional disparities, flag fragmented sales distribution, and give you total visibility of your stock so you can move items around to locations where they will sell best.